timothycdc/findata-kg/ideas/idea3_final.md

 # Incorporating Knowledge Graphs for Return Prediction

+* Timothy Chung, Anthony Bolton*

+### Knowledge Graphs (KGs)
+Knowledge graphs structure information as triples: (Entity, Relationship, Entity) that describe causal or associative relations between entities.
+In the industry, they are used to integrate qualitative domain knowledge into a more structured form for information retrieval purposes.

+### Graph Signal Processing (GSP)
+Graph Signal Processing has historically been used to employ background of signal generating mechanisms to define a graph as a signal domain.
+This allows for certain analytical techniques which can incorporate signal similarity and spatial locality.

+### Challenges in Finance
+Portfolio Managers (PMs), especially those in discretionary or macro buy-side roles often rely on predictive models using conventional, structured time-series data e.g. economic indicators, market prices, yield curves, etc. These models are not relied on solely for trading– at times, portfolio managers may override model decisions especially in times of sudden market volatility.

+In a sudden market event, the correlations between the feature (input) variables will shift greatly.
+E.g., during a crisis or a panic sell-off, almost all securities will move together downwards.
+It may be helpful for PMs to have a mechanism to quickly integrate their views on causal relationships without retraining the a predictive model, as it is often the case that these causal changes are often intermittent and do not last long enough to warrant a full retraining of the model.

+Modelling covariances between multiple responses is often an uncharted problem in finance, especially when in most modelling cases, the correlations between features are assumed to be constant. [^1].

 ## Problem Statement

 Let $r_t \in \mathbb{R}^N$ denote the vector of asset returns at time $t$ (for $N$ assets), and $m_t \in \mathbb{R}^M$ denote a vector of macroeconomic indicators (for $M$ indicators).
 Our goal is to predict next-period asset returns $r_{t+1}$ by incorporating both historical asset data and macroeconomic variables, while allowing the portfolio manager (PM) to inject domain knowledge into the model.